vitorgesteira/SQL-material-de-apoio/README.md

     SELECT campo
     FROM nome-tabela
-    WHERE campo LIKE ‘%filtro%’
+    WHERE campo LIKE ‘%filtro%’;

 ● Utilizando o wildcard _:

     SELECT campo
     FROM nome-tabela
-    WHERE campo LIKE ‘_filtro’
+    WHERE campo LIKE ‘_filtro’;

 # Atualizando Registros
 ● Para atualizar registros, basta seguir o comando abaixo: